 This is welcome news for working families here in Elmet & Rothwell, but there’s still so much more to do to secure a better future for our region.
-At this re-election Alec committed to using his third term to continue fighting for investment into Yorkshire, putting Leeds at the heart of a new Northern Powerhouse.
+At this re-election Alec committed to using his third term to continue fighting for investment into Yorkshire.

 4. The UK’s first Dementia Friendly constituency

 By 2021, over 1 million people will be living with Dementia.
 In one way or another it affects all our families and – as was the case for my own family – a lack of knowledge about how to deal with it often means the last few years of a loved one’s life aren’t always as happy as they should be.

 That’s why Alec organised my Dementia Summit, bringing together those who know the most about Dementia care into one forum to make Elmet & Rothwell the UK’s first Dementia Friendly constituency.

 Read Alec’s Dementia Directory here.

 Here in Elmet & Rothwell we have some of the best performing schools and academies in Leeds and there are now more pupils in good and outstanding schools than ever before thanks to a record of amount of money now going into the schools budget.

 Looking ahead, we’re investing £84.6 million new school place in Leeds and a further £7.9 million to support disadvantaged children in Elmet & Rothwell.

 To support working parents Alec supported Government proposals to introduce 30 hours of free childcare for young children.